 North Dakota: [North Dakota's temporary CLE rule change has now expired]

-Ohio: The Supreme Court of Ohio has issued an order temporarily waiving the self-study CLE limitation for the 2019-2020 compliance cycle.
-Ohio attorneys with last names M through Z may complete their entire requirement through approved self-study courses.
+Ohio: The Supreme Court of Ohio has issued an order temporarily waiving the self-study CLE limitation for the 2019-2020 and the 2020-2021 compliance cycles.
+Ohio attorneys with last names M through Z may complete their entire requirement through approved self-study courses for their December 31, 2020 deadline and attorneys with last names A through L may do so as well for their December 31, 2021 deadline.
 Self-study formats include On Demand, Audio, and Live Interactive Webinars.
-Previously, the Ohio Commission on Continuing Legal Education had waived the self-study cap for the 2018-2019 Late Compliance period and extended the deadline to June 29, 2020.
+Previously, the Ohio Commission on Continuing Legal Education had waived the self-study cap for the 2018-2019 Late Compliance period and extended the deadline to 6/29/20.

 Oklahoma: [Oklahoma's temporary rule change has expired]

 Pennsylvania: The Pennsylvania Supreme Court has issued an order which waives the distance learning cap for all 2020 deadlines.
 Pennsylvania Attorneys may now complete their entire 2020 requirement online via On Demand, Webcast, or recorded courses.
 Distance learning credits in excess of twelve (12) will not carry forward towards future annual compliance deadlines.